zellij-org/zellij/CONTRIBUTING.md

 When running Zellij with the `--debug` flag, Zellij will dump a copy of all bytes received over the pty for each pane in: `/$temp_dir/zellij-<UID>/zellij-log/zellij-<pane_id>.log`.
 These might be useful when troubleshooting terminal issues.

 ## Testing plugins
 Zellij by default uses a fast, non-optimized, compiler for WASM when running in debug mode.
-This behavior can be overriden by using the `force_cranelit` feature flag, if you wish to reproduce the behavior in release mode.
+This can be overriden by using the `force_cranelift` feature flag, if you wish to reproduce the behavior of release mode.

 To enable the flag, run:
 ```sh